tobiasGuta/sub-enum/README.md

 Input the domain: When prompted, enter the domain you wish to enumerate.

 Review the results: The results will be saved in a file named all_subdomains.txt.
-This file will contain subdomains gathered from various tools and Google dorking.
+This file will contain subdomains gathered from various tools.

 # Notes